CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 21

-1.187"New Intercreditor Agreements" means, collectively, the New Intercreditor Agreement (New Secured Convertible Notes and New Secured Notes), New Intercreditor Agreement (New Secured Convertible Notes, New Secured Notes, and Exit Facility), and the New Intercreditor Agreement (Settling Miner Equipment Lenders, New Secured Notes, New Secured Convertible Notes, Exit Facility).
+1.187"New Intercreditor Agreements" means, collectively, the New Intercreditor Agreement (New Secured Convertible Notes, New Secured Notes, and Exit Facility) and the New Intercreditor Agreement (Settling Miner Equipment Lenders, New Secured Notes, New Secured Convertible Notes, Exit Facility).

 1.188"New M&M Lien Debt Term Sheet" means that certain term sheet attached hereto as Exhibit H that sets forth the principal terms of the M&M Lien Takeback Debt.